GreenHyperSpectra: A multi-source hyperspectral dataset for global vegetation trait prediction: Benchmarking methods and protocols

 \section{Benchmarking methods and protocols}

 \paragraph{Trait-annotated dataset.} For benchmarking different semi- and self-supervised methods, we use an existing aggregated dataset \citep{cherif2023spectra} comprising $7,900$ canopy reflectance spectra with co-located measurements of seven functional plant traits: leaf mass per area (Cm) $[\text{g}/\text{cm}^2]$, leaf protein content (Cp) $[\text{g}/\text{cm}^2]$, equivalent water thickness (Cw) $[\text{cm}]$, leaf total chlorophyll (Cab)$[\mu\text{g}/\text{cm}^2]$, carotenoids (Car)$[\mu\text{g}/\text{cm}^2]$ and anthocyanins (Anth) $[\mu\text{g}/\text{cm}^2]$ content, and leaf area index (LAI) $[\text{m}^2/\text{m}^2]$.
+Trait values were obtained either through direct field measurements or via community-weighted means assigned at the pixel level based on ground-measured species composition.
 For the analysis, we treat Cp and nitrogen as equivalent due to their strong correlation, while acknowledging that they are not strictly the same.
 Additionally, we introduce a derived trait, carbon-based constituents (cbc), which is computed as the difference between Cm and Cp.
 These data were aggregated from 50 experiments and campaigns \citep{gravel2024mapping, zheng2024variability, chadwick2023shift, brodrick2023shift, rogers2019leaf, dao2021mapping, burnett2021source, chlus2020mapping, brown2024hyperspectral, van2019novel, kattenborn2019differentiating, cerasoli2018estimating, ewald2020assessing, ewald2018analyzing, wocher2018physically, wang2016robust, wang2020foliar, herrmann2011lai, pottier2014modelling, hank2015neusling, hank2016neusling, singh2015imaging, dao2025imaging}, covering diverse vegetation types such as forests, croplands, tundra, and pastures.
 Trait values were harmonized by converting mass-based traits to area-based units \citep{kattenborn2019advantages}.
 The pre-processing of the spectra is similar to that described in Appendix ~\ref{sec:datasetinfo}.
 This aggregated labeled dataset serves as the reference to train and evaluate the regression models.
 To enhance training stability and better capture inter-trait correlations, we applied box-cox transformation \citep{10.1111/j.2517-6161.1964.tb00553.x} to the trait values \citep{cherif2023spectra} for all methods.

 \paragraph{Data splitting and evaluation protocol.} To ensure consistent representation of all contributing data sources during training, we divide GreenHyperSpectra into 20 non-overlapping subsets.
 In each split, the proportion of samples from any given data source matches that dataset’s overall contribution to the full merged dataset.
 This stratified splitting strategy maintains the natural diversity of vegetation types, sensors, and acquisition conditions, while preventing bias from individual sources by creating consistent and representative subsets suitable for semi- and self-supervised methods.
 For the labeled dataset, we define standardized train and validation splits using a 80/20 hold-out strategy.
 The 80\% portion is combined with the pretraining spectral dataset for calibration, while the remaining 20\% is fixed for all experiments and used to evaluate all methods.
 For out of distribution (OOD) evaluation experiments (detailed in \S\ref{sec:expe_settings}), we perform cross validation across the 50 labeled datasets.
 Specifically, from the 50 annotated sub-datasets, we hold out five datasets at a time for testing.
 The remaining datasets are used for training, with their data further split into 80\% for training and 20\% for validation.